 We welcome mid-year transfer and late applications when space allows.
 The application follows a different process than that for September applicants.
 Mid-year applicants will be considered on a case by case basis.
 Please be aware that mid-year applications might take longer to process, especially during busy periods in fall and winter.

 Here is our step-by-step application process for late or mid-year applicants.

 2. SIGN UP FOR RAVENNA.
-KapKa uses the web-based application Ravenna, to manage our admissions forms and event registration.
+KapKa uses the web-based application Ravenna, to manage our admissions forms.
 After creating an account for your student, please search for KapKa Cooperative School.
-You must click “explore” on our school’s profile page to sign-up for a tour and to view our application process.
+You must click “explore” on our school’s profile page to view our application process.
 If you have any questions regarding this process, please contact the registrar at email@example.com.

 4. SUBMIT AN APPLICATION.
 Submit your application form, evaluations, fee and school records (grades 1-5) through Ravenna.
 Alternatively, if you would prefer to submit a paper application, please contact the registrar.

 Admission decisions are made without regard to a child’s race, religion, color, creed, national or ethnic origin, family structure or financial status.
 We believe that all children are gifted and testing is not an effective way to measure a child’s potential.
 As such, we do not use formal testing to inform admission decisions.
 It is important for us to be able to fully meet the needs of each child that we accept into our school.Therefore, we only offer placement to children whose needs we believe we are fully able to support.
 Children must turn five by September 1 to be considered for kindergarten placement.